Carlo Passaglia: Life

 Passaglia was soon destined for the priesthood, and was placed under the care of the Jesuits at the age of fifteen.
 He became successively doctor in mathematics, philosophy and theology in the university of Rome.
 In 1844 he was made professor in the Collegio Romano, the well known Jesuit college in Rome.
 In 1845 he took the vows as a member of the Jesuit order.

 In 1848, during the expulsion of the Jesuits from Rome which followed on the revolutionary troubles in the Italian peninsula, he paid a brief visit to England.
-On his return to Italy he founded, with the assistance of Father Curc and Luigi Taparelli D'Azeglio, the celebrated organ of the Jesuit order entitled La Civiltà Cattolica.
+On his return to Italy he founded, with the assistance of Father Curci and Luigi Taparelli D'Azeglio, the celebrated organ of the Jesuit order entitled La Civiltà Cattolica.
 In 1854 came the decision of the Roman Church on the long-debated question of the Immaculate Conception of the Virgin.
 Into the agitation for the promulgation of this dogma Passaglia threw himself with great eagerness, and by so doing recommended himself strongly to Pope Pius IX.
 But his favor with the pope was of short duration.

 In 1859, when the war between Austria and France (the first step towards the unification of Italy) broke out, Passaglia espoused the popular side.
 He took refuge at Turin, and under the influence of Cavour he wrote an Epistola ad Episcopos Catholics pro causa Italica, in which, like Liverani before him, he boldly attacked the temporal power of the pope.
 For this he was expelled from the order of Jesuits, his book was put on the Index, and his figure struck out, by the popes order, from a picture painted to commemorate the proclamation of the dogma of the Immaculate Conception.